 A Guide to Great Portland Coffee

-Portland has become a well-regarded epicenter of education and learning for a reason, and is often highly collaborative.
+Portland has become a well-regarded epicenter of education and learning for a reason and is often highly collaborative.
 Most in the business here have worked with each other in some capacity at some point, have shared the same roasting equipment and spaces, and often sell each other beans, as well as happily lend a hand when someone needs a bit of help.
-Portland coffee also has no one single style or type.
+Portland coffee also has no single style or type.
 Everyone in the Rose City seems to have their own individual signature and personality.
 Some are funky and DIY, while others are sleek and polished.
 Some Portland coffee businesses want to stay small on purpose, while others are poised for world domination.
-Some espresso here honors rustic Roman style manual pulls, while others look to cutting edge technology to help them create the perfect ristretto.
+Some espresso here honors rustic Roman-style manual pulls, while others look to cutting-edge technology to help them create the perfect ristretto.
 No matter what the angle though, our coffee is like no other.
 Portland is simply a coffee lover’s paradise.

-With this in mind, we’ve put together a series of posts and photographs covering our coffee scene.
+We’ve put together a series of posts and photographs covering our coffee scene.
 Think of it as a guide of sorts, along with a map to make them easy to find.